Home Compare CTSH vs IDR.MC

 Growth

-Indra Sistemas, S.A. ranks near the top of the group on growth; Cognizant Technology Solutions Corporation sits in the weaker half.
+Indra Sistemas, S.A. sits in the stronger part of the group on growth, while Cognizant Technology Solutions Corporation is closer to mid-pack.

 CTSH